-Our common stock is listed on the NASDAQ Capital Market (the 'NASDAQ") under the symbol "IONM".
-On April 13, 2023 the closing price per share of our common stock as quoted on the NASDAQ was \$3.15 per share.
-In this offering, the actual public offering price per share will be determined between us and the underwriter in the offering, and may be at a discount to the current market price of our common stock.
+Our common stock is listed on the NASDAQ under the symbol "IONM".
+On April 26, 2023 the closing price per share of our common stock as quoted on the NASDAQ was \$2.98 per share.
+In this offering, the actual public offering price per share will be determined between us and the underwriters in the offering, and may be at a discount to the current market price of our common stock.
+Neither the recent market price of our common stock nor the \$2.98 assumed offering price used throughout this prospectus are indicative of the final offering price per share of common stock or per pre-funded warrant.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.